Iphigenia: Among the Taurians

-Many traditions arose from the sacrifice of Iphigenia.
-One prominent version is credited to the Spartans.
-Rather than sacrificing virgins, they would whip a male victim in front of a sacred image of Artemis.
-However, most tributes to Artemis inspired by the sacrifice were more traditional.
-Taurians especially performed sacrifices of bulls and virgins in honour of Artemis.

 Among the Etruscans

 The myth was retold in classical Greece and Italy, and it became most popular in Etruria, especially in Perusia.
 In the second and first centuries BC the Etruscans adorned their cremation-urns with scenes from the sacrifice.
 The most common scene: "Iphigenia, a little girl, is held over the altar by Odysseus while Agamemnon performs the aparchai.
 Clytemnestra stands beside Agamemnon and Achilles beside Odysseus and each one begs for the life of Iphigenia."
 This version is closest to the myth as the Romans told it.

+Ritual commemorations

+Many traditions arose from the sacrifice of Iphigenia.
+One prominent version is credited to the Spartans.
+Rather than sacrificing virgins, they would whip a male victim in front of a sacred image of Artemis.
+However, most tributes to Artemis inspired by the sacrifice were more traditional.
+Taurians especially performed sacrifices of bulls and virgins in honour of Artemis.
+As part of the cult of Artemis at Brauron, young girls performed a ritual in which they shedded saffron robes and pretended to be she-bears; the sacrifice of Iphigenia is sometimes presented as an origin myth for this practice, through a version of the myth in which, after an unwilling, gagged Iphigenia is seized for sacrifice, she shrugs out of her robes and tries wordlessly to reach out for mercy, leading to her miraculous rescue by Artemis.